joelyeois/eigencwd/README.md

 ```

 ## License
-Our code is licensed under GPL v3.
+Our code is licensed under GNU GPLv3.
 By downloading the software, you agree to the terms of this License.